-Session three will feature Dr. Tracy Corley of the Conservation Law Foundation, Tom Hopper of MHP's Center for Housing Data and Christine Madore, senior development manager for MHP's community assistance team.
-Register now for session three.
+Session three featured Dr. Tracy Corley of the Conservation Law Foundation, Tom Hopper of MHP's Center for Housing Data and Christine Madore, senior development manager for MHP's community assistance team.

 Session two on Thursday, June 10 featured national zoning expert Dr. Jessica Trounstine explaining how segregation has been baked into our national and local policies.
 If you missed Trounstine's presentation, you can watch a 30-minute q&a session with MHP's Lisa Braxton, which expands upon Trounstine's presentation.

 Following Trounstine, local experts discussed techniques to overcome exclusionary zoning at the local level.
 These sessions featured Karina Milchman (Metropolitan Area Planning Council) and Chris Kluchman (Massachusetts Department of Housing and Community Development), Jeremy Lake of Union Studio and Nate Kelly of the Horsley Witten Group.

 Session one, held on June 3, focused on ways to create opportunities and improving access to housing and the political process through technology.
 Featured speakers included Jarred Johnson of TransitMatters, planners Jennifer Raitt of Arlington and Darlene Wynne of Belmont, Isabel Cruz of MHP's ONE Mortgage, Jennifer Gilbert of Housing Navigator and representatives from coUrbanize, which use technology to increase participation in the municipal process.

 The MHP Housing Institute is an intensive training for local leaders, municipal officials, volunteers, and employees in suburban communities, rural communities and Gateway Cities.
 It is designed to engage participants in discussion and problem-solving activities that best reflect the affordable housing challenges and opportunities in Massachusetts communities.